agera-sdk/previous-version-2/README.md

 When a developer wants to run a portion of Rust code for the browser only, it is recommended to detect the browser via `#[cfg(feature = "rialight_browser_export")]` and not `#[cfg(target_arch = "wasm32")]` as WebAssembly is used for unknown platforms.

-Rialight will initially not provide browser-specific APIs for working the browser environment, therefore if you want to communicate with JavaScript, you may want to add this to your Cargo.toml:
+Rialight provides no browser-specific APIs.
+If you need to communicate with JavaScript, you may want to add this to your Cargo.toml:

 ```
 # browser export only dependencies
-stdweb = { version = "0.4.20", optional = true }
+js-sys = { version = "0.3.64", optional = true }
 web-sys = { version = "0.3.64", optional = true }
 wasm-bindgen = { version = "0.2.87", optional = true }
 wasm-bindgen-futures = { version = "0.4.37", optional = true }

 # browser export only dependencies
 rialight_browser_export = [
-    "stdweb",
+    "js-sys",
     "web-sys",
     "wasm-bindgen",
     "wasm-bindgen-futures",
 ]
 ```

-Crates such as `stdweb` allow communicating with JavaScript.
+The [`wasm-bindgen`](https://rustwasm.github.io/wasm-bindgen/introduction.html) library allows communicating with JavaScript.

 ### Visual Editor